Poll: As Coronavirus Spreads, Fewer Americans See Pandemic As A Real Threat

 Changing your behavior?
 Depends on your party

-Despite a growing number of Americans dismissing the coronavirus as a serious threat, 7 in 10 national adults said they were either concerned or very concerned about the spread of the coronavirus to their communities.
+Despite a growing number of Americans dismissing the coronavirus as a serious threat, 7 in 10 U.S. adults said they were either concerned or very concerned about the spread of the coronavirus to their communities.

 That's a notable increase from last month's figure, when 44% expressed concern about the spread of the virus.

-But how that apprehension impacts day-to-day life depends on political party affiliation, according to the poll.
+But how that apprehension affects day-to-day life depends on political party affiliation, according to the poll.

 Take canceling plans.
 About 48% of Americans said they or someone in their household have done so to avoid crowds.